 - Navigate to the apps page on the left hand menu.

-- Set a name for your private app that makes it easy to identify, along with any email address.
+- Set a name for your private app that makes it easy to identify, then click "Create App."

 - While under the “Marketplace” tab, click the “Add Marketplace” button, select “Shopify”, then "Add".

 - You will see a prompt to open the install guide.
 Simply click this link, and then you can close the new window/tab if you already have the guide open.

 - All fields necessary for initializing the Shopify integration will be displayed:

 - Shop - This is the store name embedded in your admin.shopify.com URL address.
 It may differ from your actual Shopify store name.
 See highlighted example below, in this case you'd use "darin-newest-store-11-30-22" for Shop (without the quotes).